Teens And Guns In America

 Interactive

 In this interactive, Triggered: Objects Mistaken For Gunsyou’ll explore the stories behind 13 objects that police officers have mistaken for guns.
 The cases you’re about to see vary in circumstance and outcome, but each ended with someone getting shot.
-Promo Image return to top

 Curriculum

-532519876_b00d0c79e5_b DISCUSSION: How Does Gun Violence Affect You and Your Community?
 How does gun violence affect you and your community?
 How can young people help to reduce the threat of gun violence?
 How should we educate kids about the possibility of gun violence without causing them to live in fear?
 Explore these questions in this curriculum based on Maya Escobar’s animated video about a traumatic childhood event related to gun violence that created lingering fear and trauma.
-Hazel AnthonyShould Families Teach Kids How To Use Guns (Safely)?
-Firearm ownership is more prevalent in the United States than in any other country.
-Explore this curriculum built around a video of a father and his daughters, who hunt together. return to top

 From Our Archives: